Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 - Tongue scraping (1 minute)

-- Warm water with lemon (drink while preparing)
+- Warm water with lemon (drink while you prepare)

 - Warm shower (5 minutes)